SirTLD/IP-Address-Tracker/README.md

 # IP-Tracker
-The app allows you to get network information and location data using ip address or domain name searches.
+The app provides network information and location data using ip address or domain name searches.

+Built using React, Styled Components, API